GothenburgBitFactory/taskwarrior/docs/contrib/contribute.md

 Help is needed in all areas of Taskwarrior development - design, coding, testing, support and marketing.
 Applicants must be friendly.
-Perhaps you are looking to help, but don\'t know where to start.
+Perhaps you are looking to help, but don't know where to start.
 You can of course [email us](mailto:taskwarrior-dev@googlegroups.com) but take a look at this list.
 Perhaps you have skills we are looking for, here are ways you may be able to help: